Amazon Visibility

 Match demand, not vocabulary

-The best keyword is the intersection of two things: a phrase readers actually search, and a phrase that truly describes your book.
-Guessing from your own head misses the first half; that is why live search data matters.
+The best keyword sits at the intersection of two things: a phrase readers actually search, and a phrase that truly describes your book.
+Guessing from your own head misses the first half — which is why live search data matters.

 Don’t repeat your title, subtitle, or category

-Amazon already indexes those.
+Amazon already indexes those fields.
 Repeating them in your 7 slots wastes discoverability.
 Use the slots for phrases those fields don’t already cover.

 No competitor names, no "free", no bestseller claims